Here is my list of basic tools for beginning gardeners. Give it the once-over and email me by clicking here if you think I’ve left something out.

 Water hose – Most 5/8 inch hoses carry water from your faucet just fine.
 The key is to buy one with heavy duty brass ends.
 If you are clumsy and step on (or drive over) a flimsy brass end, you’ll appreciate one that doesn’t deform under your weight.

 Water wand – second in importance only to a water hose.
 The wand transforms a damaging blast of water into a gentle cascade.

-Leather gloves – indispensable when pruning roses or using a post hole digger
+Leather gloves – indispensable when pruning roses or using a post hole digger.

-Jute twine & heavy scissors – I’m constantly tying back recalcitrant rose canes and limber shrub branches that impede my garden progress.
+Jute twine & heavy scissors – I’m constantly tying back recalcitrant rose canes and limber shrub branches that impede my garden walks.
 Jute twine is easy to tie, inconspicuous, and it decomposes after a single season.

 Tags For This Article: tools